mehdihadeli/awesome-dotnet-core-education/README.md

 > **This awesome list is available here with better UI and searching feature: [https://mehdihadeli.github.io/awesome-dotnet-core-education](https://mehdihadeli.github.io/awesome-dotnet-core-education/)**

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-dotnet-core-education/blob/master/contributing.md) pages first.

 Thanks to all [contributors](https://github.com/mehdihadeli/awesome-dotnet-core-education/graphs/contributors), you're awesome and wouldn't be possible without you!
 The goal is to build a categorized community-driven collection of very well-known resources.

-## Give a Star! ⭐️

-My primary focus in this repository is on quality.
-Creating a good quality of resources.
-It takes a lot of time.
-If you like this, learned something or you are using it in your applications, please give it a star ⭐.
-This is the best motivation for me to continue this work.
-Thanks!

-## Share It

-If you think this repository makes a difference and is worth it, please share it with your friends and on social networks.
-I will be extremely grateful.

 ## Contents